Looking to volunteer? Check out our events below! If you don't see an event you can attend, check back with us - we're always adding more!

 The schools represented that day were: William Floyd; Connetquot; Paca; West Islip; Shoreham Wading River; St Anthony's; Sachem; Lynbrook; Mount Sinai; Farmingdale; Brentwood; Southhampton; Westhampton Beach; Jericho; and Rocky Point (Sayville & Riverhead Coordinators not able to attend).

-We want to give a special thank you to the Rockwell Family Charitable Trust for sponsoring this year’s event and giving us the ability to fund additional student projects.
+We want to give a special thank you to The Dooner - Rockwell Family Charitable Trust for sponsoring this year’s event and giving us the ability to fund additional student projects.

 YOCS; U.S. Fish and Wildlife Service; The Rockwell Family Charitable Trust; Ján Porinchak; Student Conservation Association; Natureworks Illustrations; Seatuck Environmental Association; Fabien Cousteau Ocean Learning Center; SOFO Shark Research and Education Program; The Carmens River Environmental Education Center (CREEC); and Wertheim National Wildlife Refuge